How and why to Limit Patron Permissions

-In KOHA there is the option to limit or extend the permissions on individual patron accounts.
-These permissions govern what modules the different patrons have access to and by extension, the specific tasks users are able to complete.
+In Koha there is the option to limit or extend the functions available for individual accounts which log into the staff side of Koha.
+Patron permissions govern what modules the different patrons have access to and by extension, the specific tasks they are able to complete.

 Patron permissions are located in the individual patron accounts.